garybracket/bobbys-coin-flip/README.md

 ## Contributing

-This is a personal project by Gary Bracket and Bobby Satchel.
+This is a personal project by Gary McQueen and Bobby Satchel.
 Feel free to suggest improvements!

 ## License